About Lauren Cohn

 View Lauren Cohn’s Resume

-Lauren Cohn has 24 years of experience in television news.
+Lauren Cohn has 26 years of experience in television news and Radio.
 Her career has taken her all over the country, including working in New York, Chicago and Philadelphia.
 She has tackled just about every beat, including Politics, Business and Consumer, Health, Education and even Celebrity News.
 Whether in a studio or on the street reporting, Lauren is a professional and compassionate journalist who always puts the story first.
 She has received three Emmy nominations for best anchor and reporter in Philadelphia and Chicago.
 Lauren has also expanded her news base abroad, covering the 2004 Olympic Games in Athens and taking part in a travel show in Bali, Indonesia.
 Lauren is involved in numerous charities and is dedicated to fighting the obesity epidemic.

 Lauren began her career in her hometown, New York City.
 A Political Science major and Journalism minor at New York University, Lauren got her first job in TV in 1987 as an intern at WABC-TV in New York.
 As a researcher for ABC News, she was teamed with the political unit that worked on the 1988 presidential campaign.

 After graduating from NYU, Lauren moved up to a Field Producer position at WPIX-TV in New York, where the stories she covered included the Tompkins Square Park Riots and Princess Diana’s trip to the Big Apple.
 She then got her first on-air break as a freelance reporter for WLIG-TV in Long Island and worked both jobs until she moved to Fresno, California in 1990 to work as a general assignment reporter for CBS affiliate KJEO-TV.
 Her stories included interviewing Soviet President Mikhail Gorbachev and a 48-hour Special on the raging wildfires at Yosemite.